Puzzle: Puzzle solving

-Solutions of puzzles often require the recognition of patterns and the adherence to a particular kind of ordering.
-People with a high level of inductive reasoning aptitude may be better at solving such puzzles than others.
+Solutions of puzzles often require the recognition of patterns and the adherence to a particular kind of order.
+People with a high level of inductive reasoning aptitude may be better at solving such puzzles compared to others.
 But puzzles based upon inquiry and discovery may be solved more easily by those with good deduction skills.
 Deductive reasoning improves with practice.
 Mathematical puzzles often involve BODMAS.
-BODMAS is an acronym and it stands for Bracket, Of, Division, Multiplication, Addition and Subtraction.
+BODMAS is an acronym which stands for Bracket, Of, Division, Multiplication, Addition and Subtraction.
 In certain regions, PEMDAS (Parentheses, Exponents, Multiplication, Division, Addition and Subtraction) is the synonym of BODMAS.
 It explains the order of operations to solve an expression.
-Some mathematical puzzles require Top to Bottom convention to avoid the ambiguity in the order of operations.
+Some mathematical puzzles require top to bottom convention to avoid the ambiguity in the order of operations.
 It is an elegantly simple idea that relies, as sudoku does, on the requirement that numbers appear only once starting from top to bottom as coming along.

 Puzzle makers

 Puzzle makers are people who make puzzles.
-In general terms of occupation, a puzzler is someone who composes and/or solves puzzles.
+In general terms of occupation, a puzzler or puzzlist is someone who composes and/or solves puzzles.

 Some notable creators of puzzles are: